jeldriks/mtb-tflite-micro/README.md

 # TensorFlow Lite Micro (TFLM) Library for ModusToolbox

 ## Overview
 This library provides a pre-compiled static library for [TensorFlow Lite Micro](https://github.com/tensorflow/tflite-micro) for easy integration with [Infineon ModusToolbox](https://www.infineon.com/modustoolbox) projects.
-The official [TFLM library by Infineon](https://github.com/Infineon/ml-tflite-micro) only supports Infineon PSoC 6, hence this additional library.
+The official [TFLM library by Infineon](https://github.com/Infineon/ml-tflite-micro) only supports Infineon PSoC 6; hence, this additional library was created to support other MCUs.

 No modifications have been made to the TensorFlow Lite Micro codebase.
 The purpose of this library is solely to provide a head start with TensorFlow Lite Micro inside ModusToolbox.
-By providing this pre-compiled library, the complexity of building the TensorFlow Lite Micro in a Linux or macOS environment and integrating it into ModusToolbox is removed.
+This pre-compiled library removes the complexity of building the TensorFlow Lite Micro in a Linux or macOS environment and integrating it into ModusToolbox.

-Currently, libraries are only provided for the GNU Arm Embedded Toolchain (default of the ModusToolbox build system).
+Currently, static libraries are only provided for the GNU Arm Embedded Toolchain (default of the ModusToolbox build system).

 ## Usage